spectralpython/spectralpython.github.io/sphinx/index.rst

 Spectral Python (SPy) is a pure Python module for processing hyperspectral image data.
 It has functions for reading, displaying, manipulating, and classifying hyperspectral imagery.
 It can be used interactively from the Python command prompt or via Python scripts.
-SPy is free, open source software distributed under the `GNU General Public License <http://www.gnu.org/copyleft/gpl.html>`_.
+SPy is free, Open Source software distributed under the `MIT License <https://mit-license.org/>`_.
 To see some examples of how SPy can be used, you may want to jump straight to the documentation sections on :ref:`graphics` or :ref:`algorithms`.
 A categorized listing of the main classes and functions are in the